aidola/vue-todolist-demo/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080 please visit at port8081 --test
+# serve with hot reload at localhost:8080 please visit at port8081
 npm run dev

 # build for production with minification